Features

 More details: https://www.thebandits.ca

-Where: The Stadium at the Langley Events Centre 7782 200th st, Langley
+Where: Willoughby Community Park at the Langley Events Centre 7782 200th st, Langley

 More details: https://www.canpl.ca/vancouverfc